-

 Movement area

-Movement areas are continuous, unobstructed floor areas at the workplace that are required as a minimum to enable employees to change working postures and make compensatory movements during their work.
+Movement areas are contiguous, unobstructed floor areas at the workplace that are at least necessary to enable employees to change working postures and make compensatory movements during their work.

 Freedom of movement

-Freedom of movement is the continuous unobstructed space at the workplace that is required as a minimum to enable employees to change working postures and make compensatory movements during their work.
+Freedom of movement is the contiguous, unobstructed space at the workplace that is at least necessary to enable employees to change working postures and make compensatory movements during their work.

 Traffic area

-The circulation area includes the aisles to the workplaces and to occasionally used operating facilities (heating, windows, electrical supply).
-These are paths that provide unhindered access to the respective areas.
+Traffic areas include aisles leading to workplaces and occasionally used operational facilities (heating, windows, power supply).
+These are routes that serve to provide unimpeded access to the respective areas.

 Parking spaces